SJS-Logos/Programming/bridgegen/README.md

 ## 🏗️ Input Structure

-- This is the declaration of the abstract interface
+- This is an example of an abstract interface

 ```cpp
 #pragma once